K15t/gulp-viewport/README.md

     confluenceBaseUrl=http://localhost:1990/confluence
     username=admin
     password=admin

 Each section in the file is represents a Confluence server, also called "target system".
 In the example above there is one target system called "DEV".

 Then you can use the Gulp Viewport plugin in your gulp file like the following:

     var viewportTheme = new ViewportTheme('the-theme-name', 'DEV');

+### Using process.env

+If you do not want to rely on a `.viewportrc` sitting in your home, or need automated builds on a CI server, you can use the following `process.env` variables:

+* USER: Username
+* PASS: Password
+* URL: The Confluence base URL

+    USER=youruser PASS=yourpass URL=https://your-confluence-installation.com gulp upload

 ### Upload all files in pipeline

 The gulp-viewport plugin provides a special destination, that uploads a files in the pipeline to a target (that has been defined in the ``~/.viewportrc`` file).

     gulp.task('templates', function () {
         return gulp.src('assets/**/*.vm')